 That there are a lot of benefits to riding a bike is a fact.
 No matter in which part of the world, cycling’s environmental advantage and ease of use are some of the reasons why cyclists use this mode of transportation.
-Going from point A to point B whenever visiting is not only eco-friendly but also enjoyable.
+Going from point A to point B whenever visiting a city is not only eco-friendly but also enjoyable.

 Sometimes, we just take photos of the bikes we see parked around the city as they seem to make the surrounding more picturesque.
+Here are some of our favorite photos and biking cities.

 Madrid